Skip to contents padding-top: 70px;

 Viewing the Fitted Curves

-Note that in addition to the fitted values of A, the output also includes values of the potential limiting rates Ac, Aj, and Ap, as well as the estimated operating point.
-We can take a look at these using a built-in plotting function:
+Having made the fits, it is now a good idea to visually check them, making sure they look reasonable.
+This can be done using a built-in plotting function called plot_c3_aci_fit.
+In addition to the fitted values of An, the output also includes values of the potential limiting rates Ac, Aj, and Ap, as well as the estimated operating point.

 # Plot the C3 A-Cc fits (including limiting rates)